-- Be sure to stay in the loop by checking your emails and Facebook for our weekly camp updates! - This year we'll be relying on ClassDojo to communicate with our families!
-Stay tuned for more information from our Camp Yomechas team on connecting to ClassDojo! - We utilize a texting service that will be used to give you updates when needed (i.e. Rainy Day Pick Up Inside, Theme Day Update, etc.) Text the keyword "OCYSUMMER" to 55678 and opt-in!
+- Be sure to stay in the loop by checking your emails and Facebook for our weekly camp updates.
+This year we'll be relying on ClassDojo to communicate with our families.
+Stay tuned for more information from our Camp Yomechas team on connecting to ClassDojo. - We utilize a Pick Up Patrol service, to help organize early dismissal, changes to transportation and so much more.
+Please keep an eye out for enrollment information as this is the only method of making changes to your child's transportation.
+Enrollment information will be emailed to you at the start of the summer.

-OFF HOURS CONTACT BETWEEN STAFF AND CAMPERS
+OFF-HOURS CONTACT BETWEEN STAFF AND CAMPERS